Guatemalan rock: Guatemalan Rock Music

-Additionally, Viernes verde, which originated almost at the same time as Bohemia Suburbana, has remained active even with lineup changes since 1993 when they became active.
-They are also the founders of the rock festival La Garra Chapina which was created by them to help newcomers get into the Guatemalan rock industry.
+Additionally, Viernes Verde, who formed in 1993 (around the same time as Bohemia Suburbana) has continued to perform despite numerous lineup changes.
+Viernes Verde are also the founders of the rock festival La Garra Chapina, which was created by them to help newcomers get into the Guatemalan rock industry.
 According to their official band web page, the idea of this concert was to transmit their message through audiovisual aids to represent historical Guatemalan moments.
 This concert event was one of the first to be broadcast in its entirety by national radio stations in Guatemala.
 It had a full house and has been continued annually since 1999.
 Viernes Verde started as a grunge band, but has evolved to play different music styles which gives the band one of its distinctive characteristics.
 The sounds of Viernes Verde, based on the majority of their songs, would be described as alternative rock.
 One of the main factors that allowed the group to gain such a strong popularity is their ability to appeal to a broad audience.
 On their first album titled, Cenizas Bajo Tus Pies, they have six tracks in Spanish and four in English.
 Having songs in both languages allows them the opportunity to connect with a larger audience.

 Some Guatemalan rock bands active in the present are: Razones de Cambio, El Tambor de la Tribu, Malacates Trebol Shop, Viernes verde, Redhka, La Gran Calabaza, El Clubo, Viento en Contra, Anarkia, Sinattra, Legión, Vitriolo, Bohemia Suburbana, and Especies, among many others.
 Newer bands, like 4 Tiempos, have emerged in the early 2000s.
 Hedras Ramos is a young rock guitar player, perhaps the most prolific guitarist representing Guatemala in countries like England and Romania at rock world guitar competitions like Guitar Idol and Ziua Chitarelor 3 respectively.